Coherence Optimization and Best Complex Antipodal Spherical Codes: Discussion

-Solving the integral in~\eqref{eq:Integral} numerically for each step of the algorithm is computationally expensive.
-Therefore, approximating the integral by summing over $K$ points, as given in~\eqref{eq:SumApprox}, might be a suitable alternative and is investigated in Section~\ref{sec:NumSimIntegralApprox}.
-Since $M$ codewords interact with each other and the norm is calculated for each vector element with $K$ distinct points, the complexity of one iteration for a fixed $\nu$ scales asymptotically with $\mathcal{O}(N^2M^2K)$.
-However, the presented approach can be parallelized in order to decrease the necessary runtime.
+We used the QAG adaptive integration from the GSL~\cite{gough_gnu_2009} for the integral in~\eqref{eq:Integral}.
+Since the integration needs to be performed for each step of the algorithm, this might be computationally expensive.
+Approximating the integral simply by summing over $K$ points, as given in~\eqref{eq:SumApprox}, might be a fast alternative and is investigated in Section~\ref{sec:NumSimIntegralApprox}.
+Since $M$ codewords interact with each other and the norm is calculated for each vector element with $K$ distinct points, the complexity of one iteration for a fixed $\nu$ scales asymptotically with $\mathcal{O}(N^2M^2K)$ in this case.